Illustration

 Central to the ethos of the Illustration course is the development of two aims; the first is self-authorship, where your point of view and vision play the pivotal role in identifying and communicating images and messages that are central to your own personal interests, opinions, and core values, and secondly a multi-disciplinary confidence and ability to accomplish communication tasks across a range of media and client bases.
 These aims reflect the current contemporary vocabulary of a modern illustrator.

-Through specialist 2nd year modules in Editorial Applications and Narrative Illustration students explore a range of media, techniques and theoretical ideas which build an understanding of the role of a professional illustrator.
-By investigating contexts and audiences through practical projects and live briefs, students develop their personal visual language, consolidate critical and strategic thinking, complex problem-solving and presentation skills, to build an awareness of the wider contextual role of an Illustrator.
+Through specialist modules in Editorial Applications and Narrative Illustration you’ll explore a range of media, techniques and theoretical ideas which build an understanding of the role of a professional illustrator.
+By investigating contexts and audiences through practical projects and live briefs, you’ll develop your personal visual language, consolidate critical and strategic thinking, complex problem-solving and presentation skills, to build an awareness of the wider contextual role of an Illustrator.

-The 3rd year focuses on personal exploration, application and developing personal voice through a Major Project module.
-We encourage students to investigate their own interests by writing a brief that challenges students to create innovative and imaginative solutions to problems in areas that are important to them.
-At this stage studies are tailored towards individual career paths, or further study, for example at MA level.
+In your final year you’ll delve into personal exploration, application and developing personal voice through a Major Project module.
+We encourage you to investigate your own interests by writing a brief that challenges you to create innovative and imaginative solutions to problems in areas that are important to you.

 How will I be taught and assessed?

-During your time with us you'll study modules that are centred around your own career aspirations and, through guest lectures from industry specialists, seminars and live industry projects,
+During your time with us on the BA (hons) illustration degree, you'll study modules that are centred around your own career aspirations and, through guest lectures from industry specialists, seminars and live industry projects,

 You’ll work alongside a diverse community of illustrators and graphic designers, each working on their own projects, just as a ‘real-world’ design studio would function.
 You’ll study in a close-knit tutor group where everyone’s input is recognised and valued.
 Not only will you make friends for life, you’ll also make important connections that will last through your career, and you’ll form a network, just like you’d find in any design group.